0203 302 6864

 An Partner Visa enables a partner of a "qualifying person" in the UK to enter and then remain in the UK.
 A "Qualifying person" being someone who is either:

-To be considered an unmarried partner, you must have been living together with your partner in a relationship akin to a marriage for 2 years or more.
+To be considered an unmarried partner, you and your partner must be in a relationship akin to a marriage, for a minimum period of 2 years.

 Get a Free Step-By-Step Guide to make your UK Partner Visa!